 If you want to switch off from the world without giving up on life's comforts and luxuries, there are few more out-of-the-way, or better equipped, boltholes than Tigh Ruaraidh.

-Tigh Ruaraidh is just one of five homes in Lonbain, a small township just off the remote and rugged north coast road of the Applecross Peninsula in the Scottish Highlands.
+Tigh Ruaraidh is just one of three homes in Lonbain, a small township just off the remote and rugged north coast road of the Applecross Peninsula in the Scottish Highlands.
 Inverness, the capital of the Highlands, is approximately 80 miles to the east.

 Much of the attraction of Applecross lies in its remoteness.
 The peninsula lies in the old county of Wester Ross and projects westwards from the Scottish mainland toward the Isles of Raasay, Rona and Skye, shaped like a west-facing axe blade with its neck formed by the single track A896 which runs from Shieldaig in the north to Loch Kishorn in the south.
 Using this road it is possible for anyone exploring the west coast to bypass Applecross altogether; but anyone who does so has missed some of the best scenery in Scotland.